Many of the questions we receive are addressed in existing documents on this website. These two documents are most likely to answer your questions:

 Technology Help and Resources

 This section provides you with instructions for accessing the materials on the Desired Results Access Project's website.
-Should you have additional questions, please contact Tom Tranfaglia.
+Should you have additional questions, please contact our support team: info@draccess.org or 1-800-673-9220.

-DRAccess.org – information and resources to support special educators, administrators, and families of children with IFSPs and IEPs in implementing the California Department of Education’s Desired Results Developmental Profile (DRDP) (2015).
+DRAccess.org – the main website of the Desired Results Access Project that provides information and resources to support special educators, administrators, and families of children with IFSPs and IEPs in implementing the California Department of Education’s Desired Results Developmental Profile (DRDP).

-DRAccessReports.org – a resource for special educators, administrators, and families to create reports from DRDP (2015) results.
+DRAccessReports.org – the reports system is a resource for special educators, administrators, and families to create reports from DRDP results.

-Indicator7Reports.org – the data for Indicator 7: Child Outcomes for the that is sent to of the Office of Special Education Programs (OSEP) for the State Performance Plan (SPP).
+DRAccessOutcomes.org – this site presents the data for Indicator 7: Child Outcomes that is sent to the Office of Special Education Programs (OSEP) for the State Performance Plan (SPP).